ihatesudo/stoplight.io/netlify/blog-posts/what-is-api-testing.md

 ### Producer Contract Testing

 Most of the time when talking to API people, when they say "contract testing" they're talking about Producer Contract Testing.
-The API producer will create a test which records all the parts of the interface, and run these tests on pull requests to the API repository, to make sure that the code didn't accidentally change.
+The API provider will create a test which records all the parts of the interface, and run these tests on pull requests to the API repository, to make sure that the code didn't accidentally change.

 Sometimes people will try and use whole other test suites for contract testing, but there's no need.
 Your existing integration or acceptance tests are a great home for this sort of assertion.